GOURAVmalviy/Bank-Customer-churn-prediction/README.md

 ## 🚀 Project Highlights

-- 📊 Performed detailed Exploratory Data Analysis (EDA) on 7,000+ Bank customers
+- 📊 Performed detailed Exploratory Data Analysis (EDA) on 7,000+ Bank customers.
-- 🛠 Built a predictive churn classification model using Logistic Regression and other models (85% accuracy)
+- 🛠 Built a predictive churn classification model using Logistic Regression and other models (85% accuracy).
-- 📈 Designed an interactive Power BI dashboard for stakeholder insights
+- 📈 Designed an interactive Power BI dashboard for stakeholder insights.
-- 💡 Identified key churn drivers and suggested business strategies for retention
+- 💡 Identified key churn drivers and suggested business strategies for retention.

 ---

 ## 📌 Objectives

-- Understand patterns behind customer churn in telecom industry
+- Understand patterns behind customer churn in telecom industry.
-- Build a predictive model to identify high-risk customers
+- Build a predictive model to identify high-risk customers.
-- Design a dashboard for churn insights (by contract, tenure, services)
+- Design a dashboard for churn insights (by contract, tenure, services).
-- Propose actionable retention strategies
+- Propose actionable retention strategies.

 ---